HelloYeew/book-shop/README.md

 # Book shop

-Simple database backed app mocking a book shop.
+Simple database backed app mocking a book shop with complete DAO.

 ## Application details

 This is the application that mocking a book shop where user can only one book a time and after buy the staff will add buy history to the database.

+This application use [ORMLite](https://ormlite.com/) as the main ORM library and has DAO classes for each entity.

 ## UML diagram